 It would seem that boys’ capacity to hear, especially to take in long-winded explanations and directions, is significantly different to how girls hear.
 Have you ever noticed that girls can often listen to what you’re saying while they are talking as well?

 I can attest to this in my classrooms where I would be giving a description about a task.
 Inevitably, two or three boys would put their hands up after and ask what they needed to do.
-More recent research suggests that rather than boys hearing less, this trend may have more to do with boys understanding less.
-Either way, this can be really frustrating for mums of sons.
+In recent years, research suggests that rather than boys hearing less, this trend may have more to do with boys understanding less.
+Either way, mums who are raising boys can often find this really frustrating.